 Continues Bates: “As a result, we can now provide energy to people who do not have access to energy with a clean renewable resource delivered in a way that allows for incremental payment, rather than needing to come up with the upfront cost of a renewable energy installation or long-term capital commitment.
 It’s essentially a micro-payment for on-demand energy.”

-Bates says that by adding blockchain transparency and trust to the renewable energy space, it will not only provide clarity in the production of clean energy, but, in ImpactPPA’s case, will allow for the added benefit of providing “identity” to the millions, or billions of people that are currently unbanked and unconnected.
+Bates says that adding blockchain transparency and trust to the renewable energy space, it will not only provide clarity in the production of clean energy, but, in ImpactPPA’s case, will allow for the added benefit of providing “identity” to the millions, or billions of people that are currently unbanked and unconnected.
 This, he notes, will bring vast numbers of people into the digital age and allow for all sorts of added value, from an internet service provider and internet connectivity to improved healthcare and education, just to name a few.

-The Sun Exchange is a blockchain-based solar, micro-leasing marketplace that allows members to invest in crowd-funded solar projects for small businesses, schools, hospitals and other community organizations in emerging markets.
+The Sun Exchange is a blockchain-based solar, micro-leasing marketplace that allows members to invest in crowd-funded solar projects for small businesses, schools, hospitals, and other community organizations in emerging markets.
 The company, a recognized leader in Africa’s blockchain landscape, has already facilitated financing for four solar projects that are fully operational in South Africa, including a school, two wildlife protection parks, and a tire recycling factory.
 On April 17th, the company unveiled two new blockchain-based solar financing innovations, including the world’s first crowd-sourced insurance fund for solar projects in emerging markets.

-Remarked Abraham Cambridge, founder and CEO of Sun Exchange:
+Remarked Abraham Cambridge, founder, and CEO of Sun Exchange:

 “Sun Exchange uses blockchain to stream monetized sunshine around the world.
 Through our solar micro-leasing marketplace, virtually anyone with an internet connection can purchase solar panels and lease them to be installed in commercially-viable projects located in the sunniest locations on Earth, and then earn a rental income paid in Bitcoin.
-The solar project off takers (lessees) are small and medium businesses, schools, hospitals, NGO’s and other important development organizations in emerging markets who benefit significantly from having access to affordable clean energy.”
+The solar project off-takers (lessees) are small and medium businesses, schools, hospitals, NGOs, and other important development organizations in emerging markets who benefit significantly from having access to affordable clean energy.”

 He says that the Sun Exchange model of blockchain-enabled solar cell nano-leasing to distributed generation projects is being rapidly adopted in emerging markets because it’s incredibly quick and easy to deploy.

 “All that’s required is a liquid crypto-exchange or on-site crypto-mining, both of which are things that can easily exist if not already present.
-Most blockchain for energy projects today are peer-to-peer energy trading platforms, but those solutions face major regulatory barriers to adoption when trading utility-scale clean energy over pre-existing energy networks.”
+Most blockchains for energy projects today are peer-to-peer energy trading platforms, but those solutions face major regulatory barriers to adoption when trading utility-scale clean energy over pre-existing energy networks.”

 Cambridge says that Blockchain-based solar asset leasing doesn’t face those same obstacles, and will quickly become a driving force in the global transition to clean power.
-He concludes: “Peer-to-peer trading, on the other hand, will be slow to grow until the regulations catch-up — likely another 2 years, but once it does, it will complete the final piece of the decentralized clean energy jigsaw.”
+He concludes: “Peer-to-peer trading, on the other hand, will be slow to grow until the regulations catch up — likely another 2 years, but once it does, it will complete the final piece of the decentralized clean energy jigsaw.”